Starwarsfan2099/starwarsfan2099.github.io/_posts/2020-08-04-clang-four-loop.md

 ---
-title: Adding a "Four" loop to Clang Compiler
+title: Adding a Four loop to Clang Compiler
 excerpt: Adding a "Four" loop to the clang compiler for fun and because, well, why not?
 categories: [Programming, Fun]
 tags: programming fun